High-Frequency Jump Tests: Which Test Should We Use?: Tuning parameter choice

-\item[(ii)] \textit{Threshold value.} The higher-order $\mathcal{P}$-power variation-based ASJ and PZ tests, along with the CPR test, also entail the choice of certain threshold values that determine the particular jump-free variations that are accumulated.
+The higher-order $\mathcal{P}$-power variation-based PZ, ASJ and ASJL tests, along with the CPR test, also entail the choice of certain threshold values that determine the particular jump-free variations that are accumulated.
 That is, these threshold values determine whether an individual return belongs to the diffusive component or to the jump component in the calculation of $\mathcal{P}$-power variation.
-The thresholds for these tests are selected as a multiple of the local volatility estimate.
+The thresholds for these tests are selected as a multiple ($c_{\vartheta}$) of the local volatility estimate (See Panel A, Table \ref{stats1}).
 For example, CPR suggest truncating returns at three times the local volatility measure.
-The choice of this multiplier ($c_{\vartheta}=3$) is guided by the properties of a normal distribution, since if a jump is indeed absent, then the return (assumed to be normally distributed by approximation of the diffusive process) should cross the threshold only about 0.3\% of the time.
+The choice of this multiplier is guided by the properties of a normal distribution, since if a jump is indeed absent, then the return (assumed to be normally distributed by approximation of the diffusive process) should cross the threshold only about 0.3\% of the time.
 Naturally, a smaller multiplier will correspond to a larger proportion of returns being considered as part of the jump contribution.
-The ASJ and PZ tests prescribe truncations that involve the choice of the truncation root, $\varpi$.
-In both cases, a larger value of $\varpi$ corresponds to a smaller level of the actual truncation point, again implying that a larger proportion of returns are considered as part of the jump contribution.
-With the CPR-based measures forming part of the empirical exercise in Section \ref{emp}, we document inferential results therein based on $c_{\vartheta}=3,$ $4$ and $5$.
+The PZ and ASJ tests prescribe truncations that involve the choice of the truncation root, $\varpi$ (see Panel B, Table \ref{stats1}).
+In both cases, a larger value of $\varpi$ corresponds to a smaller level of the actual truncation point, again implying that a larger number of returns are considered as part of the jump contribution.
+PZ recommend $\varpi=0.4$, while ASJ recommend the use of $\varpi=0.48$, recommendations that we adopt for our study of the performance of these tests, presented in Section 4.